Two loop mass renormalisation in heterotic string theory: NS states: NS 1 point function on genus 2 Riemann surface

 With this choice of local coordinates we write down the transition functions as,

-Here $\tau_1,\tau_2,\zeta_1,\zeta_2,q$ are 5 complex parameters accounting for the 5 complex moduli that are required.
+Here $\tau_1,\tau_2,\zeta_1,q$ are 4 complex parameters accounting for the 4 complex moduli that are required.
 Let us remark here once more that the fibre directions over the base moduli space also contain the locations of the PCOs.
-The violet points denote the locations of the 4 PCOs at $y_1,y_2,y_3$ and $y_4$.
-For the actual calculation we will need to specify all the PCO locations to choose the section over which we integrate.
+The violet points denote the locations of the 3 PCOs at $y_1,y_2$ and $y_3$.
+In our computation we will take $y_1\rightarrow p_1$ and $y_2\rightarrow p_2$ at the very end, for the reason mentioned in the introduction.
 One can check easily that the above choice of local coordinates around the punctures along with the transition functions is manifestly gluing compatible.
-Thus imposing the condition $|q|\geq 1$ precisely drops the 1PR contribution since in the limit $|q|\rightarrow 0$ the genus 2 surface degenerates to a pair of tori, each with one extra puncture\footnote{One can instead choose $|q|\geq \epsilon$ for some finite non zero $\epsilon$ but this can be interpreted as a different choice of section and we know that the on-shell amplitudes are independent of the choice of section.}.
-As the vertex locations are integrated over, from different regions in the moduli space we get the different types of diagram depicted in figure \ref{fig:Feynman} in the $|q|\rightarrow 0$ limit.